geo-data/node-mapserv/README.md

     any Mapserver output
 - **`errorStack`**: an array containing the stack of any errors leading up to the current error, most recent error first.
-This property is not available in errors present in `errorStack`.
+This property is not available in errors present in the stack.

 ## Requirements